What I’m about to say is something I didn’t have to think about long at all.

 It’s pretty much exactly like it sounds.

-It’s when you can no longer bare the Crowds, Noise, Attitudes, Behavior, and STRUGGLE of China.
+It’s when you can no longer bear the Crowds, Noise, Attitudes, Behavior, and STRUGGLE of China.

 You just Scream, Cry, or Punch something to let out your frustrations.